Business Intelligence architecture: key benefits, components, and principles summarized

 The basic principles relate to the following aspects:

 1. 7 principles for Business Intelligence architectureSymmetry: the architecture reflects the business processes.
-This principle helps in creating an overall picture of the business processes and a single source of the truth.
-It also ensures that the Business Intelligence system seamlessly attunes with both the information needs and the challenges of the business operations.
+This principle helps in creating an overall picture of the business processes and a single source of truth.
+It also ensures that the Business Intelligence system seamlessly attunes to both the information needs and the challenges of the business operations.

 3. Synchronisation: the refresh rate of data in both the data warehouse and reports should coincide with the regularity and frequency of events in the relevant business processes.
 This prevents the organization from missing out on important events.

-4. Maintainability and scalability: the calculations, the intelligence and the logic behind KPI’s, measured values and dimensions are preferably recorded in one and the same place – thus also on one single platform.
+4. Maintainability and scalability: the calculations, the intelligence, and the logic behind KPIs, measured values, and dimensions are preferably recorded in one and the same place – thus also on one single platform.
 This greatly improves maintainability and scalability.

 5. Hiding complexity for end users: end users should be able to directly select indicators and dimensions for use in reports or interactive analysis.
 This makes quick and easy reporting possible and it protects the organization from a situation in which each employee needs to (or can) assemble his own indicators.